sourcegraph/handbook/content/product/design/wildcard_design_system/index.md

 - If the user has seen the feature and there is content in the section, the page should display the index of feature content
 - If the user has seen the feature and there is no content in the section, the getting started page will display
 - If the feature is not available in the instance, it will display for all users at all times
+- The feature home page and the getting started view should have the same URL.
+For example, both the batch changes list and the batch changes getting started page are available at `/batch-changes`.
+Clicking the tabs at the top switches between the standard home page and the getting started page without modifying the URL.